dsummersja/CorpCare/src/pages/index.md

       text: People - a socially-focused measure of success.
     - image: /img/planet.svg
       text: >-
-        The Planet - a measure of success which analyses environmental and community impact overtime.
+        The Planet - a measure of success that analyses environmental and community impact overtime.
   heading: What we offer
   description: >